 When you use a trackpad or touch screen to switch between virtual desktops, a completely broken animation appears.
 UI elements appear and disappear in front of the user, making the interface look terrible and incomplete.
 Given how unfinished this animation is, I’m surprised Microsoft is even shipping it.

-Small things like this are ultimately what prevents Windows from receiving a perfect score.
+Small things like this are ultimately what prevent Windows from receiving a perfect score.
 When it comes to macOS or ChromeOS, you rarely, if ever, find completely broken user interfaces or animations in the shipping version that comes preloaded on hardware.
 The public receives what appears to be a complete product, but this cannot be said of Windows.

 Windows 11 Version 22H2 Availability